The ART shuttles are a really convenient and economical way to get to and from Disneyland.

 To get around on the Matterhorn take a bobsled.

 Going along Harbor Blvd, the main artery leading to the Disneyland entrance, is easy with BRAVO, the newest bus route of OCTA.
-The M-F route, 543, covers part of and alleviates the existing 43 route.
-BRAVO is distinct with the bright orange and blue paint job, smaller size and will have limited number of stop throughout its route, from the Fullerton Transportation Center (major Amtrak/ Metro Link stop for greater Los Angeles metro travel) in Fullerton to MacArthur/Harbor in O.C. central Costa Mesa.
+The Monday-Friday route, 543, covers part of and alleviates the existing 43 route.
+BRAVO is distinct with the bright orange and blue paint job and will have limited number of stop throughout its route, from the Fullerton Transportation Center (major Amtrak/ Metro Link stop for greater Los Angeles metro travel) in Fullerton to MacArthur/Harbor in O.C. central Costa Mesa.

-Bravo to OCTA for creating this route, which will be a great relief for the at times heading room 43 route buses!
+Bravo to OCTA for creating this route, is a great relief for the at times heading room 43 route buses!

 If you want to do some serious upscale shopping and power-walking before or after Disneyland, you may want to consider taking the South Coast Plaza shuttle.
 It is a perfect and roomy comfy ride from Anaheim to Costa Mesa, in which lies S.C.P., the grandest mall of them mall in Orange County.
 Do consider the shuttle, as it is a hassle-free way to get around in O.C. without a car.
 Cost is $10 roundtrip per person and kids under 17 years of age are FREE!.
 Credit cards are even accepted!
 No need to show hotel reservation- just do payment aboard and relax.